canvasxyz/canvas/docs/index.md

 <div :class="$style.mainInner">

-Canvas is an open-source embedded database, similar to Firebase or Supabase.
+Canvas is an open-source, instant-sync embedded database, like a fully distributed version of Firebase or Supabase.

 Write your application logic inside the database.
-Your users' interactions are synced instantly.
-Concurrent changes are merged automatically without central servers.
+Your users' interactions are synced and merged instantly, without any dependencies on central servers.

 </div>